edulix/scala-js-basic-example/README.md

     sbt -Dwebdriver.chrome.driver=/path/to/chromedriver -DtestBackend=selenium-chrome helloJS/test

-### Run tests in all environments
+## Run tests in all environments

 Install all the dependencies above and then execute:

-    ./runtests.sh /path/to/chromedriver
+    ./runtests.sh /path/to/chromedriver /path/to/re2/prefix

+NOTE: `/usr` or `/usr/local` are standard values for `/path/to/re2/prefix`

-## Continuous Integration with Travis CI
+# Continuous Integration with Travis CI

 This project uses Travis CI for continuous integration.
 Travis CI is configured to check all the following items execute successfully: